lbormann/darts-wled/README.md

 <p>Controls your wled(s) and turns it off when WLED controller is connected.
 1/true will activate the feature</p>

+#### *`-SLE / --sleep_effect`*

+<p>Controls your wled(s) when no activity from the data feeder is detected for a configurable duration (see -SLET).
+The system enters sleep mode when only PING/PONG messages are received (no game events).
+Once a new game event arrives, the system wakes up automatically and resumes normal operation.
+Define one effect/preset/playlist or a list.
+If you define a list, the program will randomly choose at runtime.

+Examples:

+Use Presets: "ps|1 ps|2"

+Use effect: "fire flicker"

+Use color: "solid|blue"</p>

+For more examples see below!

+#### *`-SLET / --sleep_timeout`*

+<p>Duration (in seconds) of inactivity before the sleep effect (-SLE) is triggered.
+By default this is '300' (5 minutes).
+Only relevant when -SLE is configured.</p>

 #### *`-DS{1-20} / --dart_score_{1-20}_effects`*